alexwalterhiggins/TSRCT/TSRCT White Paper.md

 ![Diagram](media/TSRCT_diagram.png)

 The 4 TSRCT dimensions contain 3 distinct elements, each designed to address a core consideration of the given dimension.
 Elements represent the most granular, distinct considerations of the framework.
-They are designed to be used individually, in tandem, or in the aggregate based on an organizations specific AI-related objectives (i.e., elements may be consolidated or ignored based on a user's needs).
-TSRCT's elements can be represented by:
+They are designed to be used individually, in tandem, or in the aggregate based on an organization's specific AI-related objectives (i.e., elements may be consolidated or ignored as necessary).
+The following diagram represents TSRCT's elements within their respective dimensions:

 ![Elements](media/TSRCT_elements.png)

 #### 1. Contextual Dimension

 The Contextual dimension frames the line of inquiry by specifying the domain of interest when addressing challenges around AI adoption and innovation.
-This dimension explores the strategic, operational, and technical questions organizations face during AI adoption, focusing on aligning AI initiatives with the broader organizational context.
+This dimension explores the strategic, operational, and technical questions organizations face during AI adoption, focusing on aligning AI initiatives within the broader organizational context.

 **Contextual Elements:**